Sheltering from bombs, Ukraine’s ‘cellar violinist’ plays on

 ROME, Italy (AP) — A gentle tune from a violin played by a musician who has been dubbed Ukraine’s “cellar violinist” is a lullaby for a child sheltered in the dark basement of an apartment building in the besieged Ukrainian city of Kharkiv.

-Vera Lytochenko has become an internet icon of resilience as images of the accomplished musician playing in the basement bomb shelter have inspired an international audience via social media.
+Vera Lytovchenko has become an internet icon of resilience as images of the concert violinist playing in the basement bomb shelter have inspired an international audience via social media.

 When heavy Russian bombing of Ukraine’s northeastern city of Kharkiv started two weeks ago, Lytovchenko, her professor father and neighbors sought safety in their building’s basement.

-“Bombs can fall everywhere in our city, so we decided to go down in the cellar,” she told The Associated Press in a video call Wednesday during a brief respite from bombing during a temporary cease-fire.
+“Bombs can fall everywhere in our city, so we decided to go down in the cellar,” the 39-year-old violinist told The Associated Press via Skype Wednesday during a brief respite from the bombing during a temporary cease-fire.
 “We’re about 12 people now.
 We have little boys.
 We have teenagers.
 We have old women.”

 A week into their basement huddle, Lytovchenko decided to try to lift the spirits of her cellar mates by holding small concerts.